2004 Formula One World Championship

-This was the last championship for a German driver until Sebastian Vettel won the 2010 Championship.
+As of 2025, this season was the last title for Bridgestone tyres against competition to date.

 Teams and drivers

 The following teams and drivers competed in the 2004 FIA Formula One World Championship.

 † All engines were 3.0 litre, V10 configuration.

 Four of the ten teams, Ferrari, Renault, Jaguar, and Toyota, were subsidiaries of major car companies.
 However, BAR was a division of British American Tobacco.
-Williams and McLaren, both privately-owned teams, had engine supply agreements with BMW and Mercedes-Benz respectively, and Honda produced engines for BAR.
+Williams and McLaren, both privately owned teams, had engine supply agreements with BMW and Mercedes-Benz respectively, and Honda produced engines for BAR.

 The other three teams, Jordan, Sauber and Minardi, were also privately owned but received little substantial sponsorship and consequently tended to end up toward the back of the grid.
 Sauber received Ferrari engines badged under the Petronas name and received sponsorship from the Malaysian oil and gas company.

 Free practice drivers

 Five constructors entered free practice only drivers over the course of the season.